 Published on PetaPixel

 Nick approached me as he was finishing his degree, wanting his portrait taken to commemorate the event.
 With his references, wardrobe, and location, I saw an opportunity to replicate some of the lighting I had seen in Spielberg's Lincoln.
-As a period film set in the mid 1800's, light "sources" were limited to daylight, moonlight, or oil lamps and candles.
-My hope was to capture the magic of Kaminski's lighting, while also adapting it for the purpose of a more traditional portrait.
+As a period film set in the mid 1800's, light sources were limited to daylight, moonlight, or some variation of flame, ie. oil lamps and candles.
+My hope was to capture the magic of Kaminski's lighting, while also adapting it to not have my subject completely silhouetted.

-Once on location, I start by creating a reference - adjusting my settings and capturing an image in camera that looks accurate to what is seen with the eye.
-Our starting point is a mid summer evening in Orlando, which means the sunset is a vibrant orange, with plenty of reflected green light from the surrounding foliage.
-This quality of light isn't necessarily bad, it's just not what we wanted.
+On location I usually start by creating a baseline - adjusting my settings to capturing an image that looks similar what is seen with the eye.
+Our starting point is a mid summer evening in Orlando, which means the sunset is a vibrant orange, with plenty of reflected green light from the exterior foliage.
+This quality of light isn't necessarily bad, it's just not what I wanted.

 Taking inspiration from period films gives you a great opportunity to create a cinematic look with minimal equipment.
 Sometimes you want to create something stylized like this daylight/moonlight, or maybe you want it to be a different time of year?
-Either way, it helps to have your own personal database by taking notes and screen captures of movies you love and then seeing if it can be replicated.
-With a bit of study and the right equipment, it's easy to change up your portraits with light from the movies.
-So get out there and shoot the light you want, rather than just the light you're given.
+With a bit of study and the right equipment, it's easy to change up your portraits and light like the movies.
+So get out there and create the light you want.